budgefeeney/ventureforth/docs/chapter6 - smart-constructors.md

 getAllTextMatches (match regex mystr) :: [String]
   == ["Foo","Fud"]

+-- and so on
 ```

-Note that if you provide an invalid value to `makeRegexOpts`, the first call to `match` will throw an exception.
+Note that if you provide an invalid regular-expression pattern to `makeRegexOpts`, it will return without any complaint, but the first call to `match` will throw an exception.
 If you're taking an untrusted text as a regular expression (itself a very dangerous business), you may prefer instead to put everything in a Monad, use the `makeRegexOptsM` function and use `MonadError` to handle the errors, as described on the [RegexMaker hackage entry](http://hackage.haskell.org/package/regex-base-0.93.2/docs/Text-Regex-Base-RegexLike.html).
 The simplest approach is just to use the `Either` monad:

 ```
 -- Makes Either an instance of MonadError